Sharvani1291/RustFL/README.md

 <h1 align="center">RustFL: Secure and Asynchronous Federated Learning with Differential Privacy and Secure Multiparty Computation</h1>

 This project demonstrates the implementation of a federated learning for deep learning in Rust.
 The client performs local training on the MNIST dataset using a SimpleCNN model, communicates with a server to fetch and send model weights, and aggregates models asynchronously.
 The server aggregates model weights and updates the global model.
+Additionally, the project includes advanced privacy and security features through Differential Privacy (DP) and Secure Multiparty Computation (SMPC).

+## Release 1 description:

+1. Created project directory hierarchy, Cargo.toml  for building the crate.
+2. Developed the server code using Rust’s async libraries (e.g., tokio or async-std) for asynchronous client handling.
+3. Implemented asynchronous handling of client connections, model update transmissions, and response handling.

 ## Crates Used
 Here are the primary dependencies used in this project: